ChavGill/ChavGill/README.md

 - 📄 Looking to hire a developer?
 I would love to join your team: [Resume](https://drive.google.com/file/d/1eAn0aa0o0xodYCjNq-jZHRNbW_a8n5H9/view?usp=sharing)

 - ⚡ Fun fact **I am also a rapper.
-Signed with a distribution deal.**
+Signed with a distribution deal.
+Also an expectant father!**

 <h3 align="left">Connect with me:</h3>